UniversalDependencies/docs/_de/dep/det.md

 shortdef: 'determiner'
 ---

-`det` marks the relation between a noun and its determiner.
+`det` marks the relation between a noun and its [determiner](/de/pos/DET.html).
 Attributively used indefinite, demonstrative, or interrogative pronouns are also marked with `det`.
-But note that the determiner "kein" does not receive the relation `det`, but rather the relation `advmod`.

 ~~~ sdparse
 Der Mann betrat eine Küche . \n The man entered a kitchen .